 Professor Andersen has published widely in asset pricing, empirical finance, and empirical market microstructure.
 His work centers on the modeling of volatility fluctuations in financial returns with applications to asset and derivatives pricing, portfolio selection, and the term structure of interest rates.
 His current work explores the use of large sets of high-frequency data for volatility forecasting, portfolio choice and risk management.
 He has received grants from the National Science Foundation, the Sloan Foundation, and the Institute for Quantitative Research in Finance (the Q-Group).
-He served as the editor-in-chief for the Journal of Business and Economic Statistics in 2004-2006, Co-Editor for the Journal of Financial Econometrics, 2009-2014, and has served on the editorial board of leading journals, including the Journal of Finance, Review of Financial Studies, Econometric Theory, and Management Science.
+He served as the editor-in-chief for the Journal of Business and Economic Statistics in 2004-2006, Co-Editor for the Journal of Financial Econometrics, 2009-2014, and has served on the editorial board of leading journals, including the Journal of Finance, Review of Financial Studies, Econometric Theory, Journal of Econometrics, and Management Science.

 Financial Econometrics, Asset Pricing, Empirical Finance, International Finance, Market Microstructure

 Pedagogy: lecture-based class with some case-based discussion, weekly group and individual assignments, a midterm and a final.